 What is Nature Based Art Psychotherapy?

 At the Treehouse Art Studio I can also offer Nature Based Art Psychotherapy.
 This is an approach to Art Psychotherapy inspired by Ecotherapy and Environmental Arts Therapy practice.
 It can involve working both inside the Treehouse Art Studio, and outdoors.

-Since completing a Masters Degree at the University of South Wales in Art Psychotherapy, I have worked in various healthcare and social settings with both individuals and with groups.
-Years ago, I also completed a Bachelor’s Degree in Fine Art at the University of Wales Institute Cardiff and I continue to be interested in the arts, both as an observer and a maker.
+Since completing my Masters Degree at the University of South Wales in Art Psychotherapy, I have worked in various healthcare and social settings with both individuals and with groups.
+I have also completed a Bachelor’s Degree in Fine Art at the University of Wales Institute Cardiff and I continue to be interested in the arts, both as an observer and a maker.

 Important things to know about me: